 Activities and Events

-Up All Night aims to raise your spirits while you cram for finals each semester.
-Look forward to free coffee and tea, snacks, massages, study kits and good company during this finals week destresser at the University Student Union and the Satellite Student Union.
+Enjoy finals stress relief each semester with free coffee and tea, snacks, massages and study kits at the University Student Union and the Satellite Student Union.

-Carnaval is three days of free music, dance, food and fun celebrating the awesome diversity of cultures on campus.
+Three days of free music, dance, food and fun celebrating the awesome diversity of cultures on campus

-The Big Show is an outdoor spring concert that has featured popular musical guests, such as Afrojack, Diplo and Big Sean.
+An outdoor fall concert that has featured popular artists such as Tyga, Afrojack, Diplo and Big Sean

 CSUN is a Division I powerhouse with dozens of Big West Conference titles and 10 women's and 7 men's sports teams.
 If you bring your student ID, you'll get free admission to regular-season home games.
 See the Matador sports schedules and news online at gomatadors.com.